We may earn a commission when you click on the affiliate links in this post.

 Creative Ways to Use Leftover Mashed Potatoes

 When I have leftover mashed potatoes, I like to incorporate them into a completely different meal.
 It’s easy to make two meals out of one big batch of potatoes!
 You don’t even need to make them the very next day.
-Your mashed potatoes will stay good in the refrigerator for up to four days.
+Your mashed potatoes will stay good in the refrigerator for 3-4 days.

 - Shepherd’s Pie: A hearty way to repurpose leftovers with ground beef and vegetables.